As USGA’s first Anchor Site, Pinehurst No. 2 will host U.S. Opens in 2024, 2029, 2035, 2041 and 2047

 Increased championship frequency will allow the USGA and Pinehurst to make future investments that will enhance the association’s ability to create a first-class player, corporate partner, fan, volunteer and media championship experience.
 The streamlining of operating costs due to the permanent presence will also allow the USGA to increase its annual investment in the game.

 North Carolina has hosted 33 USGA championships since 1955, including last year’s U.S. Amateur Championship at Pinehurst Resort.
 The 2021 U.S. Junior Amateur Championship will be conducted at the Country Club of North Carolina in Pinehurst and the 2022 U.S. Women’s Open will be played at Pine Needles Lodge & Golf Club in nearby Southern Pines before the U.S. Open returns to Pinehurst No. 2 for its fourth playing in 2024.

-Construction is expected to begin in Spring 2021.
 Formal design plans are not complete; however, the new buildings will be no more than two stories tall and reflect the aesthetic of the village and Pinehurst Resort.